Ishitaagarwal00/model_engineering/README.md

 #### **Practical Considerations**:
 - Drift detection is unsupervised and does not require labels.
 However, retraining requires access to labeled data, making this system most effective in scenarios where new data can be labeled and incorporated into the training pipeline.
-- The KS test is suited for continuous variables.
-For categorical features, alternative methods like the Chi-Square test should be employed.

 ---